Dynamic Reflections: Probing Video Representations with Text Alignment

 A hallmark of general intelligence is the ability to reason about the world in its different manifestations and to integrate different sensory data into unified mental representations \citep{ernst2004merging,kudithipudi2022biological}.
 The pursuit of such unified representations is also fundamental to the development of capable multimodal AI systems and for the advancement of embodied agents that must operate within a complex world \citep{xie2024large,fung2025embodied}.

 In recent years, significant progress has been made towards this goal.
 The success of multimodal learning approaches has highlighted the potential of joint training paradigms \citep{radford2021learning,yin2024survey,liu2024mmbench,dubey2024llama,team2023gemini,team2025gemma}, while a parallel line of research has provided evidence that even \textit{unimodal} models, when trained at scale, develop representations with strong structural similarities \citep{huh2024platonic,maniparambil2024vision,tjandrasuwita2025understanding}.
 This observation has given rise to the Platonic Representation Hypothesis (PRH), which posits that neural networks converge towards a shared statistical model of reality in their latent spaces \citep{huh2024platonic}.
 Building on this, several recent works have established a wide range of techniques to evaluate and exploit cross-modal alignment, in both zero-shot and few-shot scenarios \citep{maniparambil2024vision,jha2025harnessing,schnaus2025s,hadgi2025escaping}.
-However, prior work has focused almost exclusively on the alignment of \textit{static} modalities: primarily images and text.
-In other words, although the Platonic Representation Hypothesis has been stated in full generality, so far, its validity has only been evaluated on static data, leaving its applicability to dynamic, temporal domains an open question.
-Consequently, the rich information contained in video: motion, causality and temporal dependencies, exhibited, e.g., in intricate human interactions \citep{gu2018ava,wang2023videomaev2}, has been largely overlooked in the context of representation alignment.